Cohen says Trump knew about WikiLeaks email dump beforehand

 In the prepared testimony, Cohen apologizes for his actions.
 "I am ashamed that I chose to take part in concealing Mr. Trump's illicit acts rather than listening to my own conscience," he says.

+A judge already has set Cohen's sentence, and Cohen's cooperation before Congress will have no bearing on that term.

-Cohen, ahead of his appearance, said Tuesday that the American people can decide "exactly who is telling the truth" when he testifies Wednesday before the House Oversight and Reform committee, setting the stage for an explosive public hearing that threatens to overshadow Trump's summit in Vietnam with Kim.
+Cohen, ahead of his appearance, said Tuesday that the American people could decide "exactly who is telling the truth" when he testified before the House Oversight and Reform committee, setting the stage for an explosive public hearing that threatened to overshadow Trump's summit in Vietnam with Kim.

 Trump responded by saying "wouldn't that be great," Cohen says.